 Nataraja, popularly known as Dancing Shiva, has its origins in Chidambaram in Tamil Nadu.
-It is probably the most recognizable piece in Indian Art, may be competing with Ganesh’s images that we see in various Avatars.
-Nataraja, though has not changed much with time, it remains more or less the same.
-I have seen only one variation of it at Birla Museum where it is upside down.
+It is probably the most recognizable piece of Indian Art, which may be competing with Ganesh’s images that we see in various Avatars.
+Though has not changed much over time, it remains more or less the same.
+I have seen only one variation of it at the Birla Museum where it is upside down.

 Nataraja – The King of Dance